RyanGrill/Solitaire/README.md

 # Solitaire
-A solitaire application for Android devices
+A solitaire application for Android devices for CSC353: Mobile Application Development